MalginXander/Revenue-Subs-Churn/README.md

 # Revenue-Subs-Churn
-Project for get knowlage about revenue and subs churn in mobile busines
+Project for get knowlage about revenue and subs churn in mobile business